ikonoshirt/pbkdf2/README.md

 ## Magento 1.9.4.4
 In 1.9.4.4 the password column of admin is changed to VARCHAR 255, which is too short for this module.
 I hope the coreHack.sql fixes this.

+The same problem exists but can not be fixed with the ugly hack.
+If you have a fix for that, please tell me!

 ## For Developers

 We have overwritten no classes.